robertpreda/proiectIC/README.md

-# proiectIC
-# Racisminator
+# Name under curent development

 ## Overview
-The goal of our project is to classify the ethnicity of a person, in 4 different classes: Asian, Black, Latino and White.
+The goal of our project is to do face and facial landmarks detection, highlighting important points of the face in order offer support for emotion recognition for persons who are not able to do so naturally (Asperger's syndrome).
 The classification algorithm can be run on either a photograph of a person, loaded into the GUI, or live on video.

 For the GUI, we used the Python module called TKinter: https://docs.python.org/2/library/tkinter.html

-For the image classification algorithm, we used a deep learning module called Pytorch: https://pytorch.org/
+For the Neural Network we used a detector using the dlib library.

-The deep neural network has been trained on the Chicago Faces Dataset (CFD): https://chicagofaces.org/default/
+The dataset which we trained the NN on is the iBUG 300-W dataset: https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/

+## AI
+* to be continued